MarcinWachowiak/gr-aoa/README.md

-# GNU Radio USRP AoA
+# GNU Radio Angle of arrival estimation with USRP

 GNU Radio package implementing MUSIC and root MUSIC angle of arrival algorithms with blocks necessary to provide phase synchronization of USRP devices.
+Implemented blocks include:

+1. MUSIC Linear Array
+2. Root-MUSIC
+3. Calculate Phase Difference
+4. Shift Phase
+5. Correlate
+6. Precise Moving Average
+7. Head with Reset

 This is an updated and improved version of https://github.com/EttusResearch/gr-doa.

 **Implemented blocks:**